Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Concluding Remarks

 \section{Concluding Remarks}

 This work focuses on localizing adversarial acoustic agents that threaten offshore data centers, where direct human supervision is not feasible.
-The proposed framework provides a real-time solution for detecting and localizing acoustic threats in UDCs through continuous monitoring and adaptive signal analysis.
-This capability enables rapid defensive intervention, effectively mitigating the risk of data corruption and hardware damage from targeted acoustic injections.
-By utilizing a minimal yet scalable heterogeneous receiver configuration, our system eliminates the logistical overhead of dense, synchronized arrays while retaining full 3D localization capability.
-Unlike conventional TDOA-FDOA measurement-driven localizers that rely on ad-hoc initialization and fail under uninformed, stealthy target conditions, our proposed LC-MAP scheme leverages acoustic geometry to maximize observability during the early measurement stage.
-Integrated into a UKF state estimator, LC-MAP enables fast, stable, and robust 3D localization of dynamic adversarial sources under noisy, non-linear measurement conditions.
-Extensive numerical analyses, Gazebo-ROS physics simulations, and open-water field trials confirm that the proposed LC-MAP-integrated pipeline achieves sub-meter localization accuracy and reduces convergence time by nearly half compared to off-the-shelf state estimation filters.
-Beyond data center security, the proposed framework establishes a scalable, generalizable foundation for acoustic surveillance of offshore assets, such as underwater sensor networks, communication relays, and distributed marine infrastructure.
+By estimating the adversarial source position and motion, this work enables rapid defensive intervention, effectively mitigating the risk of data corruption and hardware damage from targeted acoustic injections.
+The proposed system uses a minimal yet scalable heterogeneous receiver configuration, and thus eliminates the logistical overhead of dense, synchronized arrays while retaining full 3D localization capability.
+Unlike conventional TDOA-FDOA localizers that rely on ad-hoc initialization and fail under uninformed, stealthy target conditions, our proposed LC-MAP scheme leverages acoustic geometry to maximize observability during the early measurement stage. \rebuttal{We further incorporate a multipath-aware TDOA model to account for first-order surface and bed reflections, as well as an effective measurement covariance that compensates mobile receiver state uncertainty.} Integrated into a UKF pipeline, the framework enables fast and robust 3D localization of dynamic adversarial sources under noisy measurement conditions. \rebuttal{Across Monte Carlo simulations with four source motion models, the proposed method achieves over $90\%$ success rate in most scenarios and reduces average convergence time by nearly $50\%$ compared to the naive baseline.
+In Gazebo-ROS physics simulations, the pipeline achieves sub-meter position accuracy, while open-water field trials demonstrate practical feasibility under real-world noisy measurements.} Beyond data center security, the proposed framework establishes a scalable, generalizable foundation for acoustic surveillance of offshore assets, such as underwater sensor networks, communication relays, and distributed marine infrastructure.

-\section{ACKNOWLEDGMENTS}
+\section{Acknowledgments}

 This research is supported by the Office of Naval Research (ONR) grant N000142412596.